cncf/tag-security/security-lexicon/cloud-native-security-lexicon.md

 </tr>
 <tr>
         <th >Definition</th>
-        <td> Container/Image Scanning is the process of analysing the container or image components and the build process in order to detect security vulnerabilities or bad practices.
+        <td> Container/Image Scanning is the process of analyzing the container or image components and the build process in order to detect security vulnerabilities or bad practices.
 This usually involves tools utilizing vulnerability databases containing known vulnerabilities (CVE-s) to give information about the security posture of the container/image.
         </td>
 </tr>
 <tr>